koush/logpush/README.markdown

 Ie,
 curl -v 'https://logpush.deployfu.com/K77JZE72_Fxqnwzz3H50SID0qMw8OfjlfwztCV00AhtWuyTbwSVMZxZBm.....?username=me@example.com&password=swordfish'

+Or open the above url in a browser.
 This will get you a log of the given Android device.
 It's also possible to get a streaming log, but that doesn't play well behind nginx, EC2 Load balancer, and other reverse proxies.
 Need to look into that more later.